-The concept of principled pragmatism which is based on pedagogy in which-the relationship between theory and practice, ideas and their within actualization can only be realized the domain of application...through the immediate activity of teaching.
-There is a three dimensional framework language of pedagogy which entails intralingual-crosslingual dimension, the analyticexperiential dimension, and the explicit-implicit dimension.
+The concept of principled pragmatism which is based on pedagogy in which -- the relationship between theory and practice, ideas and their actualization only realized within can be the domain of application...through the immediate activity of teaching.
+There is a three dimensional framework language pedagogy which of entails the intralingual-crosslingual dimension, the analyticexperiential dimension, and the explicit-implicit dimension.
 These dimensions are not dichotomized but form a continuum along which one moves from intralingual, analytic, or explicit at one end to cro sslingual, experiential, and implicit at the other end.
 The intralingual end suggests that only L2 should be used in the classroom, no translation be allowed, and the people who learn a second language develop a kind of co-ordinate bilingualism (they develop two systems).
 In contrast, the crosslingual approach suggests that L1 can be used as a reference system in class that cultures and languages have some similarities, and learners who learn another language develop a compound bilingualism (single system).